istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 fixed immediately, and it's also why we need path normalization in the authorization policy.

 For example, you have an authorization policy to reject requests with path `/data/secret`.
-A request with path `/data//secret` will not be rejected because it does not match with the path defined in the authorization policy due to the extra forward slash `/` in the path.
+A request with path `/data//secret` will not be rejected because it does not match the path defined in the authorization policy due to the extra forward slash `/` in the path.

 The request goes through and later the backend application returns the same response that it returns for the path `/data/secret` because the backend application normalizes the path `/data//secret` to `/data/secret` as it considers the double forward slashes
-`//` is equivalent to a single forward slash `/`.
+`//` equivalent to a single forward slash `/`.

 In this example, the policy enforcement point (Envoy proxy) had a different understanding of the path than to the resource access point (backend application).
 The different understanding caused the mismatch and subsequently the bypass of the authorization policy.